soffes/RateLimit/Readme.markdown

 } name:@"RefreshTimeline" limit:60.0];
 ```

+SAMRateLimit doesn't persist limts across application launches.
+For most cases, this is ideal.
+If you need persistence, simply replace `SAMRateLimit` with `SAMPersistedRateLimit` for on disk persistence.
+Easy as that.

 Open up the included [Xcode project](SAMRateLimit.xcodeproj) for an [example app](Example) and [tests](Tests).
 See the [header](SAMRateLimit/SAMRateLimit.h) for full documentation.

 ## Installation